RSickenberg/scrum_game/README.md

-A scrum_game made with ❤.
+#A Scrum Game made with ❤.

 by Ivan Ilic, Adrian Valverde, Rémy Tombez, Daniel Meilland and Romain Sickenberg